Play-mate of the Apes

 Play-mate of the Apes is a 2002 American direct-to-DVD erotic film directed by John Bacchus.
-It is a parody of the Planet of the Apes media franchise and was released seven months after the Tim Burton-directed 2001 remake of the first film.
+A softcore pornographic film, it is a parody of the Planet of the Apes media franchise films and was released seven months after the Tim Burton-directed 2001 remake of the first film.
+The film features Misty Mundae in the lead role.

 Plot

 In the distant future, astronaut Gaylor and her lesbian companions crash on an alien planet.
 They discard their spacesuits to indulge in lesbian pleasures.
 Gaylor and her crew discover that the planet is dominated by an intelligent and tyrannical race of apes who enslave humans.
 The three astronauts are captured and imprisoned, but Commander Gaylor uses her charms to seduce both the sympathetic ape, Doctor Cornholeous and the savage Uvula.